abilashsenth/FamPay-Extern-Assignment/README.md

 # GitHub Externship Winter Cohort 2021 - Organization : FamPay Android-Extern-Assignment
 Hi!
 I'm Abilash Senthilkumar, and this is My entry for Github externship - Fampay for the project 'Android assignment'
+NOTE: APK is under app/release folder of this project

 # Quick Description of the Assignment: